DimaBir/ResNetTensorRT/README.md

 ### Arguments
 - `--image_path`: (Optional) Specifies the path to the image you want to predict.
 - `--topk`: (Optional) Specifies the number of top predictions to show.
 Defaults to 5 if not provided.
-- `--mode`: (Optional) Specifies the mode for exporting and running the model.
-Choices are: `onnx`, `ov`, `all`.
+- `--mode`: (Optional) Specifies the model's mode for exporting and running.
+Choices are: `onnx`, `ov`, `cuda`, and `all`.
 If not provided, it defaults to `all`.

 ### Example Command
 ```sh
 python main.py --topk 3 --mode=ov
 ```

-This command will run predictions on the default image (`./inference/cat3.jpg`), show the top 3 predictions, and run OpenVINO model.
+This command will run predictions on the default image (`./inference/cat3.jpg`), show the top 3 predictions, and run the OpenVINO model.
 Note: plot created only for `--mode=all` and results plotted and saved to `./inference/plot.png`

 ## RESULTS
 ### Inference Benchmark Results